 I see the solution in assigning personal responsibility for personal development.
-Employees should be able to decide voluntarily which trainings are necessary and relevant for them, and how many they want to attend when.
-My experience shows that, especially when attending a training comes from independent motivation, the quality of learning increases significantly and it pays off.
+Employees should be able to decide voluntarily which corporate learning and trainings are necessary and relevant for them, and how many they want to attend.
+My experience shows that, especially when attending a training that comes from independent motivation, the quality of learning increases significantly and it pays off.
 Above all, this requires a rethinking of HR, because it requires trust in employees.
-However, this trust pays off threefold in the form of employee motivation, personal development and job performance.
+However, this trust pays off threefold in the form of employee motivation, personal development, and job performance.

-Babbel – a company with over 500 employees – was also able to introduce a training culture like this.
+Babbel was also able to introduce a training culture like this.
 We founded the Babbel Academy, where employees can voluntarily register for training.
 The topics are varied, interesting and, above all, relevant to their work.
 I’ve noticed over and over how well this works.
-The waiting lists are long, we receive very good feedback, we observe intensive and open exchange between employees with different qualifications and see many new ideas and whole projects that come from it.
+The waiting lists are long, we receive very good feedback, we observe intensive and open exchange between employees with different qualifications, and see many new ideas and whole projects that come from it.
 Meanwhile, our offering is increasingly in demand from other companies.
-That’s why we’ve opened our seminars for employees of other companies with a similar corporate culture.
+That’s why we’ve opened our seminars for employees of other companies with a similar corporate learning culture.

 - Prepare a variety of offerings.
 Support and coach instead of prescribe.